Emotional intelligence coaching: how to expand your emotional intelligence competencies

 - They are good at motivating themselves

-There is growing interest in EI among researchers, educators, and business leaders, as research shows and recognizes its important role in personal success and well-being.
+There is a growing interest in EI among researchers, educators, and business leaders, as research shows and recognizes its important role in personal success and well-being.

 For example, people with high EI tend to be more successful in their professional careers, as they can better navigate the complex social dynamics of the workplace, including managing disruptive emotions and impulses in one's own emotional state or an entire group.